Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 Web Real-Time Communication (WebRTC) is relatively new compared to the others on our list and technically not considered a streaming protocol, but often talked about as though it is.
 It is what’s largely responsible for your ability to participate in live video conferences directly in your browser.

-WebRTC supports adaptive bitrate streaming in the same way HLS and MPEG-DASH does.
+WebRTC supports adaptive bitrate streaming in the same way HLS and MPEG-DASH do.
 In the same way as HLS, WebRTC also relies on live transcoding to produce multiple bitrate variants so that users with poor and strong connections can enjoy the stream.
 WebRTC has a very optimistic future ahead.

 Video Codecs Supported: